-You can qualify for Carer's Allowance even if you've never been employed or paid National Insurance contributions.
+You can qualify for Carer's Allowance/Carer Support Payment even if you've never been employed or paid National Insurance contributions.

-Carer's Allowance isn't affected by how much you have in savings.
-However, if you (the carer) receive a weekly income of £139 net or more, you won't qualify for Carer's Allowance.
+Carer's Allowance/Carer Support Payment isn't affected by how much you have in savings.
+However, if you (the carer) receive weekly earnings of £151 or more after tax, you won't qualify.
 The benefit is also taxable.

-You can get Carer's

-Allowance even if you,

-the carer, are disabled

-and getting Attendance

-Allowance, Disability

-Living Allowance, Personal

-Independence Payment (PIP)

-or the new Scottish Adult

-Disability Payment.
+You can get Carer's Allowance/Carer Support Payment even if you, the carer, are disabled and getting Attendance Allowance, Disability Living Allowance, Personal Independence Payment or the Scottish Adult Disability Payment.

-Carer's Allowance is not intended to be a wage for caring, or a payment for the services of caring.
-If you claim Carer's Allowance, it can sometimes reduce the amount of means-tested benefits that the person you care for can claim.
+Carer's Allowance/Carer Support Payment is not intended to be a wage for caring, or a payment for the services of caring.
+If you claim Carer's Allowance/ Carer Support Payment, it can sometimes reduce the amount of means-tested benefits that the person you care for can claim.
 To find out more, contact Citizens Advice or another organisation that gives benefits advice - your local welfare rights group, for example.